Miami Vice (film): Reception

+Box office

 Miami Vice opened at No. 1 in the United States, knocking Pirates of the Caribbean: Dead Man's Chest out of the number one position at the box office that weekend, after Pirates led the box office for almost a full month.
 In its opening weekend, the film grossed over $25.7 million at 3,021 theaters nationwide, with an average gross of $8,515 per theater.
 The film would go on to earn $63.5 million in Canada and the US.
 Miami Vice would fare better internationally.
-The film aired in 77 countries overseas, grossing $100,344,039 in its international run.
+It opened in the UK with $2.8 million in its opening weekend, beating Cars to reach the number one spot.
+The film was released in a total 77 countries overseas, grossing $100,344,039 in its international run.
 Overall the film grossed $164 million worldwide against a reported $135 million budget.

 Initial critical response

-On the film-review aggregator Rotten Tomatoes, Miami Vice holds a 47% approval rating based on 224 reviews, with an average rating of 5.7/10.
+On review aggregator Rotten Tomatoes, Miami Vice holds an approval rating of 47% based on 226 reviews, with an average rating of 5.7/10.
 The website's critical consensus reads: "Miami Vice is beautifully shot but the lead characters lack the charisma of their TV series counterparts, and the underdeveloped story is well below the standards of Michael Mann's better films."
-On Metacritic it holds a score of 66% based on 37 reviews, representing "generally favorable reviews".
+On Metacritic it holds a score of 66 out of 100 based on 37 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

-It received positive notices from major publications including Rolling Stone, Empire, Variety, Newsweek, New York, The Village Voice, The Boston Globe, Entertainment Weekly, and film critic Richard Roeper on the television program Ebert & Roeper.
+The film received praise from major publications including Rolling Stone, Empire, Variety, Newsweek, New York, The Village Voice, The Boston Globe, Entertainment Weekly, and film critic Richard Roeper on the television program Ebert & Roeper.
 The New York Times critic Manohla Dargis declared it "glorious entertainment" in her year-end wrap-up and praised its innovative use of digital photography.

 The film received negative reviews from The Washington Post and the Los Angeles Times, focusing in part on comparisons with the 1980s series and on the plot.